We'll be hosting our next annual Common Sense Homestead Open House on Saturday, October 7, 2017, from 10:00 a.m. until 4 p.m. .

 If you've wanted to see firsthand all the odds and ends I've talked about online, now's your chance.

-Our Goals for Our Homestead: To build a home that conserves energy and resources, is accessible for those with physical limitations, and acts as a gathering spot for homeschooling and community activities including renewable energy and sustainable living education.
+Our Goals for Our Homestead: To build a home that conserves energy and resources, is accessible for those with physical limitations, and acts as a gathering spot for sustainable living education.
 We are also working towards providing most of our own food or sourcing it locally.

 Common Sense Homestead Features